bfortuner/problems/README.md

 6. ReverseStringInplace - Reverses a string inplace
 7. [FindFirstUniqueChar] - Return the first non-repeated character in a string.
 If not found, return null.
 Assume the string is NOT sorted.
 8. ReverseWords - Given a sentence, return the sentence in reverse order. (e.g. "I am a student" == "student a am I")
+9. Longest Substring No Dupes - Given a string, please get the length of the longest substring which does not have duplicated characters.
+Supposing all characters in the string are in the range from ‘a’ to ‘z’.
+Input: "ababc", Output: 3.

 ###Math